Krnsand/pp3-hangman/README.md

 * **Play again**
     * Here the player has chosen Y (YES)
-    * The player can see their final score
+    * The player can see their final score for this round
     * The game restarts

 ![Play again](https://github.com/Krnsand/pp3-hangman/blob/main/assets/images/play_again.png)